Large Wyoming Grass Ranch

 Disclosures

-Ervay Basin Ranch is currently leased to Clear Creek Cattle Company through 2023 with the option of an additional 5-year period with the following main terms and conditions.
+The property is currently leased to Clear Creek Cattle Co. through 2024 with the option of an additional 5-year period with the following main terms and conditions.
+The lessee has a right of first refusal.

-- The current lessee has a 15-day First Right of Refusal on the ranch
+• The current Lessee has a 15-day FROR on the ranch.

 Mining operations